Battle of Ballon: Background

 Following the death of Louis the Pious, Nominoë initially supported Charles the Bald in the dispute between him and his brothers over control of Frankish territory.
 However, when Count Ricuin of Nantes was killed at the Battle of Fontenoy, Charles refused to accept Lambert II as his successor, since Lambert's father, Lambert I, had fought against Charles.
 Charles replaced him with his supporter Renaud, Count of Herbauge.
 While Nominoë was ill, Renaud attacked Breton territory, but was killed in battle by the Bretons led by Erispoe, Nominoë's son, in alliance with Lambert.
 This allowed Lambert to occupy Nantes with the support of Nominoë.
 Recovered from his illness, Nominoë hoped to take advantage of the disorder to expand into Frankish territory.

 On campaign in Aquitaine, Charles was initially unable to respond to the incursions.
 Learning of Charles's difficult military position in Toulouse, Nominoë continued his offensive, raiding Maine.

 In 845, Charles concluded a peace with Pepin II of Aquitaine and was reconciled with Lambert II of Nantes, freeing him to deal with the threat from Nominoë.
 In November, he had intended to participate in a religious festival in Tours, but he decided to strike against Nominoë instead, having heard that a faction of discontented Bretons would defect to him if he hastened to their aid.

-The battle
+Battle

 Charles quickly assembled an army of around 3,000 men.
 Nominoë's men were probably much fewer in number, comprising mostly a highly-mobile light cavalry.

 Nominoë lured the king into marshland at the confluence of the Oust and the Aff between Redon and Bains-sur-Oust, near Ballon Abbey - hence the name of the battle.
 The Bretons were then able to exploit their knowledge of this treacherous wetland territory.

 Details of the events of the actual battle are sketchy.
 Reports simply state that Charles was defeated.
-According to the Annals of Saint-Bertin:

-"Charles had recklessly attacked Gallic Britain [Brittany] with limited forces, slipping up by a reversal of fortune..."

-According to First Annales de Fontenelle:

-"The Franks entered Brittany and engaged in battle with the Bretons, November 22.
+According to the Annals of Saint-Bertin: "Charles had recklessly attacked Gallic Britain [Brittany] with limited forces, slipping up by a reversal of fortune..."
+According to First Annales de Fontenelle: "The Franks entered Brittany and engaged in battle with the Bretons, November 22.
 Helped by the difficulty of the wetland location, the Bretons proved the better."